Top of the page

 It isn't clear what causes IBS.
 The cause may be different for different people.
 It may be caused by problems with the way signals are sent between the brain and the digestive tract, problems digesting certain foods, or stress or anxiety.
 People with IBS may have unusually sensitive intestines.
 Or they may have problems with the way the muscles of the intestines move.

 For some people with IBS, certain foods, stress, hormonal changes, and some antibiotics may trigger pain and other symptoms.

 Many people with IBS go back and forth between having constipation and having diarrhea.
-For most people, one of these happens more often than the other.
+Most people have one of these more often than the other.

 IBS is quite common, but most people's symptoms are so mild that they never see a doctor for treatment.
 Some people may have troublesome symptoms, especially stomach cramps, bloating, and diarrhea.

 Because there are no structural problems in the intestines of people who have IBS, some people may think this means that the symptoms "are all in their head."
 This isn't true.
 The pain, discomfort, and bloating are real.